t-kawata/CoolCline-25.03.22/coolcline_docs/settings.md

         }
         ```

-3. Add the setting to ClineProvider.ts:
+3. Add the setting to CoolClineProvider.ts:

     - Add the setting name to the GlobalStateKey type union
     - Add the setting to the Promise.all array in getState